openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/FFI/cangjie-arkts/operating_ArkTS_data.md

 #### Function Calls with `this` Pointer

-The function in this example doesn't involve a `this` pointer.
-For method calls that require a `this` pointer, you can specify it using the named parameter `thisArg`.
+The function in this example doesn't have a `this` pointer.
+For method calls that require a `this` pointer, you can specify it through the named parameter `thisArg`.

 ```cangjie
 func doSth(context: JSContext, callInfo: JSCallInfo): JSValue {